minjong-ha/minjong-ha.github.io/README.md

 # What I use to implement personal page?

-I use "github.io" as a server, and "jekyll" as a page constructor.
+I use "github.io" as a server(?), and "jekyll" as a page constructor.

 First, I organize default and base structures and posts on vanila jekyll, and then I import jekyll template I like.